Arno0x/CSharpScripts/readme.md

 This script is a little dumb and probably not very useful PoC of a brute force decrypting of a multibyte XOR encrypted shellcode.
 Once the shellcode is decrypted, it is loaded into memory and executed.

 To use it, you need two things:
   1. An multibyte XOR encrypted shellcode
-2. The MD5 hash of the decrypted payload which serves as a marker for knowning that the right decryption key has been found
+  2. The MD5 hash of the decrypted payload which serves as a marker for knowing that the proper decryption key has been found

 You can obtain both by using my [ShellcodeWrapper](https://github.com/Arno0x/ShellcodeWrapper) project and feed it with any **raw** metasploit payload.